Cloud-CV/EvalAI/docs/source/baseline_submission.md

 The submissions of the challenge hosts don't appear until they are made as a baseline, to make a submission baseline follow the steps below.

+Let's assume that we are hosting a challenge with the name `Random Number Generator Challenge`.

 ### Step 1 : Head to your challenge page and click on My Submissions tab.

 <img src = "_static/img/challenge_page.png"> <br />